openapi-processor/openapi-processor-api/README.md

 # openapi-processor-api

 This library provides the api for an openapi-processor-* library.
-By implementing this api it will automatically work with the openapi-processor [gradle plugin][oap-gradle].
+By implementing this api it will automatically work with the openapi-processor [gradle plugin][oap-gradle] and [maven plugin][oap-maven].

 # documentation